kasjfksj/kasjfksj.github.io/_posts/2024-08-22-position-encoding.md

 title: History of Position Encoding
 date: 2024-08-21 16:15:09
 description:
-tags: formatting images
 categories: encoding method
 tabs: true
+toc:
+  sidebar: left
 ---

-### Background-Positional information
+## Background-Positional information

 Compared with other sequential model like LSTM and RNN, Transformers are much more successful and serve as the foundation of current language models.
 These transformer-based LLM achieve higher accuracy than other architecture and can scale up easily due to the parallel computing of Transformer.
 However, Transformers have its flaws.
 It requires more computation resources than Sequential model with time complexity of $$O (N^2)$$.
 Also, without external help, Transformers can't acquire positional information that is important when dealing with sequential data.